grmarxer/Openstack/VCP_Build_Intructions/VCP 1.x Configuration and Deployment Guide for RHOSP 10.md

 ## Cleaning up the Openstack-packstack installation defaults

 The first thing we need to do is delete the default networks that the openstack-packstack configuration created.
-These networks are irrlevant to what we want to configure and need to be removed.
+These networks are irrelevant to what we want to configure and need to be removed.

 Unfortunately these initial networks cannot be deleted in the command line, without unnecessary intervention, due to the way they were created in packstack.
 In this instance it is easier to delete these initial networks in the GUI.
 <br/>

-Log into the __Openstack Horizon Dashboard__ which is on the Contoller Node.
+Log into the __Openstack Horizon Dashboard__ which is on the Controller Node.

 http://10.144.19.242/dashboard